 7. Guidance Counselor

-Distant cousin of the librarian, guidance counselors are in a unique position to help students and make improvements to the school.
-While still working within a school district, counselors serve as personal advocates for students in need and are responsible for organizing programs to help the masses.
+Guidance counselors are in a unique position to help students and make improvements to the school.
+While still working within a school district, counselors serve as personal advocates for students in need and are responsible for organizing programs to help the student body.

 8. Director of Technology